Embedding theorems for random graphs with specified degrees: The coupling procedure

 \subsection{The old and the new}

 Assume that we aim to embed $\G(n,p)$ into $\G(n,d)$ where $p=(1-o(1))d/n$.
-Regardless of a few minor differences, the coupling procedures used in~\cite{kim2004sandwiching,dudek2017embedding,gao2020sandwiching,gao2022sandwiching,klimovsova2023sandwiching,gao2020kim} are all essentially the same: let $x_1,x_2,\ldots, x_m$ be a sequence of random edges, each uniformly and independently chosen from $K_n$.
+Regardless of a few minor differences, the coupling procedures employed in~\cite{kim2004sandwiching,dudek2017embedding,gao2020sandwiching,gao2022sandwiching,klimovsova2023sandwiching,gao2020kim} \jt{all use the following approach, which was introduced in the original paper of Kim and Vu~\cite{kim2004sandwiching}}: let $x_1,x_2,\ldots, x_m$ be a sequence of random edges, each uniformly and independently chosen from $K_n$ \jt{(here $m$ is a carefully chosen integer-valued random variable that is concentrated around $\norm{\bfd}_1/2$)}.
 Sequentially add edges in this sequence to $G$ and to $G_L$ respectively.
-With a small probability $\eps_i=o(1)$, edge $x_i$ is rejected by $G$; and with a slightly larger but still rather small probability $\zeta$, $x_i$ is rejected by $G_L$.
+With a small probability $\eps_i=o(1)$, edge $x_i$ is rejected by $G$; and with a slightly larger \jt{(than $\eps_i$)} but still rather small probability $\zeta$, $x_i$ is rejected by $G_L$.
 The parameter $\eps_i$ is chosen to be proportional to $p_i(x_i)$, the probability that $x_i$ is an edge of $\G(n,\bfd)$ conditional on the event that all the edges that have been added to $G$ are edges of $\G(n,\bfd)$.
 The key idea of the coupling procedure is that, until $m$ gets very close to $dn/2$, with high probability, $p_i(jk)$ is approximately the same for every edge $jk$ that has not been added to $G$ yet.
 Since $x_i$ is uniformly chosen, a small rejection probability $\eps_i$ suffices to ensure that $x_i$ is added to $G$ according to the correct conditional probability.
-We can prove that with high probability $\eps_i=o(1)$ for every $1\le i\le m$ where $m=(1-o(1))dn/2$.
+We can prove that with high probability, $\eps_i=o(1)$ for every $1\le i\le m$, where $m$, \jt{as commented earlier, is concentrated around} $(1-o(1))dn/2$.
 Hence we can choose some $\zeta=o(1)$ such that $\eps_i\le \zeta$ for every $1\le i\le m$.
 Moreover, (a) $G_L$ obtained after the $m$-th iteration is a uniformly random graph conditional on the number of edges it contains, as every edge in $\binom{[n]}{2}$ has an equal probability to be added to $G_L$; and (b) $G_L$ is a subgraph of $G$, as the rejection probability $\zeta$ for $G_L$ is slightly larger than that for $G$ in every step.